Kotlin/multiplatform-library-template/README.md

 This guide assumes that you are:

-- Creating an open-source library
+- Creating an open-source library.
 - Using macOS or Linux.
 If you are a Windows user, use [GnuPG or Gpg4win](https://gnupg.org/download) to generate a key pair.
-- Either not registered on Maven Central yet, or have an existing account that’s suitable for [publishing to the Central Portal](https://central.sonatype.org/publish-ea/publish-ea-guide/) (created after March 12th, 2024, or migrated to the Central Portal by their support)
+- Either not registered on Maven Central yet, or have an existing account that’s suitable for [publishing to the Central Portal](https://central.sonatype.org/publish-ea/publish-ea-guide/) (created after March 12th, 2024, or migrated to the Central Portal by their support).
-- Publishing your library in a GitHub repository
+- Publishing your library in a GitHub repository.
-- Using GitHub Actions for continuous integration
+- Using GitHub Actions for continuous integration.

 Most of the steps here are still applicable if you’re using a different setup, but there might be some differences you need to account for.
 An [important limitation](https://kotlinlang.org/docs/multiplatform-publish-lib.html#host-requirements) is that Apple targets must be built on a machine with macOS.

 Throughout this guide, we’ll use the [https://github.com/kotlin-hands-on/fibonacci](https://github.com/kotlin-hands-on/fibonacci) repository as an example.
 You can refer to the code of this repository to see how the publishing setup works.
-Don’t forget to **replace all example values with your own** as you’re configuring your project**.**
+Don’t forget to **replace all example values with your own** as you’re configuring your project.

 ### Prepare accounts and credentials